From Bangalore to Shimoga – In search of the Belligundi waterfalls in Sharavathi Valley

 Frankly, I was still clueless about what I was going to experience here.

 My decade-long romance with Karnataka has enriched me both physically and spiritually.
+Now I have a long list of popular and offbeat places of Karnataka I’ve seen and experienced.
 But when I discover places like the Belligundi waterfall, I wonder if I would ever be able to say that I have seen enough of Karnataka.

 Everyone knows Sharavathi wildlife sanctuary because of Jog Falls, the second-highest and one of the most famous waterfalls in Karnataka.
 But Jog falls is just one spot in the vast valley.